khumarahn/p-var/README.md

 We provide a short C++ function which computes p-variation in a general metric space, and is sufficiently fast for paths with millions of points.

+In addition, we improve the speed of the one-dimensional algorithm by a factor of 2 to 3.

 ## Usage
 Below is a minimal working example.
 Details and important notes are in [`p_var.h`](p_var.h).
 ```